-If you’ve been injured at the workplace in Kansas City, there’s a good chance that you’ll be entitled to certain benefits due to KC workers’ compensation.
-In short, workers’ compensation provides a safety net for employees if they become seriously ill or injured, and it also serves to protect employees against lawsuits.
-Generally, if you were injured in a work-related accident, your employer or the insurance company will seek reimbursement for damages incurred by reporting your injuries to the Missouri Department of Labor’s Division of Workers’ Compensation.
+If you’ve been injured at the workplace in Kansas City, there’s a good chance that you’ll be entitled to certain benefits through workers’ compensation.
+In short, workers’ compensation provides a safety net for employees if they become seriously ill as a result of workplace exposure, or injured on the job.
+It also serves to protect employees against lawsuits.
+Generally, if you were injured in a work-related accident, you can seek reimbursement for damages incurred by reporting your injuries to the Missouri Department of Labor’s Division of Workers’ Compensation.

 If you weren’t compensated fairly and properly, or you feel that you’re not receiving appropriate workers’ compensation benefits, then call a Kansas City workers’ compensation attorney as soon as possible.
 At the Popham Law firm, our personal injury and employment attorneys have helped hundreds of individuals receive fair and reasonable compensation for their work-related injuries or illnesses.
-When workers’ comp problems arise, make sure to not hesitate and call our Kansas City law office for a free, confidential, and no-obligation consultation.
+When workers’ comp problems arise, don’t hesitate to call our Kansas City law office for a free, confidential, and no-obligation consultation.
 Call today at (816) 221-2288 or (800) 578-2288 (toll free).

 In the meantime, you can learn more about workers’ compensation below.

 There are benefits available to certain employees in case they are injured on the job.
 Most workers’ compensation cases, for example, involve similar benefits, such as:

 - Medical care, including the cost to travel for necessary medical care

 - Disability benefits for workers suffering temporary partial disability, temporary total disability, permanent partial disability and permanent total disability

 - Survivor benefits for dependents after the death of a worker